department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard.md

 ### Get more information

-Having trouble figuring out if you can get benefits?
-We can help after you file a claim for disability benefits.
-[File a claim now]( https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).

 Want to find out if the ship you were on had contact with Agent Orange?
 [See the list of ships that had contact with Agent Orange](http://www.publichealth.va.gov/exposures/agentorange/shiplist/#sthash.EuQ8JwEx.dpuf).